Last updated: June 2026

 • Florida Statute §810.08 classifies trespass in an occupied structure as a second-degree misdemeanor (first offense) or first-degree misdemeanor (subsequent offenses).

 • Property owners remain liable for code violations regardless of who caused them.
-Municipal fines in Florida run $250-$500 per day and attach as liens against the property.
+Municipal fines can accrue daily and attach as liens against the property.

 Questions About Selling a Squatter-Occupied Property